webtretech/restart/README.md

 - ⛔ Error handling with [`error-boundary`](./src/components/ErrorBoundary.tsx) — can also be used for logging to third-party services

-- 🎨 [DaisyUI](https://github.com/saadeghi/daisyui) and [react-daisyui](https://github.com/daisyui/react-daisyui) — the most popular Tailwind CSS component library.
+- 🎨 [DaisyUI](https://github.com/saadeghi/daisyui) and [react-daisyui](https://github.com/daisyui/react-daisyui) — the most popular Tailwind CSS component library

 - 📲 [Theme System](./src/components/ThemeChanger.tsx) — with default `light`, `dark`, and `auto detect` mode